thu-vis/WordCloud/README.md

     this.downIntervals = new Array(); //Array
 }
 ```
-SegEvent is the segment event on the line with y coordinates equal to y.
+SegEvent is the segment event on the line with y coordinate equal to y.
 y is the y coordinates.
 upIntervals are the spare parts above the y coordinates while downIntervals are the below ones.
 ```javascript